 - ILP Group

-Jared Hansen, Steve Brayton, and Casey Glade are our program directors and all have experience volunteering abroad (actually, all have taken the chance to volunteer abroad in Russia funnily enough).
+Jared Hansen and Steve Brayton are our program directors and all have experience volunteering abroad (actually, all have taken the chance to volunteer abroad in Russia funnily enough).
 They are also parents; Steve and Jared have had their own children even complete ILP semesters.

 The ILP directors manage the program from our headquarters in Orem, Utah.
 They manage the entire process from getting the word out about ILP's volunteer opportunities to making sure that you're taken care of during your semester abroad.
 They talk with every Head Teacher (we get to this later) about once a week about the group dynamic and stay very much involved through the semester to help resolve concerns and needs from the volunteers.
 The ILP directors even visit each ILP country each semester during mid-semester visits to help make sure things are running as expected.

 Parents and volunteers are invited to reach out with questions or concerns — later on in the ILP process, volunteers are given the personal contact info for the ILP directors.
 We want to make sure your questions are answered.